wesleyzloza/nicor-bills/README.md

 ## Usage

-The `NicorGasBillDownloader` class contains the following methods to for requesting and saving a bill for the Souther Company customer portal:
+The `NicorGasBillDownloader` class contains the following methods to for requesting and saving a bill for the Southern Gas Company customer portal:

 - `authenticate()` - Authenticates and performs the necessary server operations to download bills.
 - `tryBulkDownload()` - Attempts to locate and download all bills within in range of dates.